Aditya1614/Automation-Test-Engine/README.md

-# SIT Test Automation Web Runner
+# Software Test Automation Web Runner

 This project is an **Automation Test Engine** with a web-based user interface built on FastAPI.
 It leverages **Playwright** for browser automation and **Google Vertex AI / Gemini** to intelligently plan and execute test steps based on user-provided test cases.